loosewheel/lwcomputers/readme.txt

 The mod also has a clipboard item, and copy and paste actions are possible through it.
 It must be placed in one of the computer's slots to use it.
-"Using" the clipboard (left click) displays its contents.
+"Digging" the clipboard (left click) displays its contents.

 The computer can provide a mesecon power source, if mesecon is loaded.
 It can also send digilines messages, and be given a channel and receive